Блог

 • Duration: 2 days, 1 night

-• Gear: flashlight, long pants, waterproof bag, light rain shell
+• Gear: torch, trousers, waterproof bag, light rain jacket

-• Services: guiding at the beach, boat transfer to Sukamade, turtle-watching permit
+• Services: beach guiding, boat transfer to Sukamade, turtle-watching permit

 • Site: Sukamade Beach and Meru Betiri ecosystem